 Applications for the 2014-2015 cohort are reviewed on a rolling basis until April 15th, 2014.
+Thereafter, applications will be reviewed on a space available basis.
 To learn more about our program, check out the presentation from our graduate info sessions.

 The M.A. in International Studies is an academically demanding two-year program.
 Each autumn term a new cohort of twenty to thirty students begins to work through the courses and thesis colloquia together.
 This graduate program is committed to building a community of scholars and researchers who have demonstrated a commitment to engaging questions of power and inequality at an international level.